Define: express contract, implied contract, and quasi-contract.

 A written and signed offer by a merchant assuring that the offer will be held open for a period of time.
-Such offers must be kept open from the time stated or, if no time is stated, for a reasonable time but, in any event, no longer than three months.
+Such offers must be kept open for the time stated or, if no time is stated, for a reasonable time but, in any event, no longer than three months.

 Output and requirement contracts do not state an exact quantity of goods.
 When are such contracts enforceable?